-PUBH 520 Public Health Policy and Administration (3)
+PUBH 520 Health Systems, Policy and Leadership (3)

 PUBH 530 Biostatistics (3)

-Epidemiology is the study of the distribution and determinants of health-related outcomes in specified populations, with application to control of health problems.
-Issues addressed include historical origins of the discipline, hypothesis formulation, research design, data and error sources, measures of frequency and association, etiologic reasoning, disease screening, and injury control.
-Prereq or Coreq: PH 530.
+The distribution and determinants of health-related outcomes in specified populations with application to control of health problems.
+Issues addressed include: historical origins of discipline, hypothesis formulation, research design, data and error sources, measures of frequency and association, etiologic reasoning, and disease screening.

 PUBH 509 Graduate Seminar in Public Health (1)

 In-depth discussion of timely topics reflecting scope of public health as a discipline and its interrelation with many other academic and professional disciplines.
 Speakers both internal and external to The University of Tennessee are featured.

 May be repeated.
 Maximum 4 hours.
 (Same as Kinesiology 509, Nursing 509, Nutrition 509, and Social Work 509.)
 S/NC only.